macster110/PAMGuard_resources/README.md

   <img width="700" height="390" src = "screenshots/click-train-detector-CPOD.png">
 </p>

 _CPOD CP1 detections imported into PAMGuard and plotted against amplitude (dB).
-PAMGuard's clcik train detector can be used as an alternative for the analysis of CPOD data (info on CPODs and FPODs can be found [here](https://www.chelonia.co.uk/))_
+PAMGuard's click train detector can be used as an alternative for the analysis of CPOD data (info on CPODs and FPODs can be found [here](https://www.chelonia.co.uk/))_